ZYinMD/marvelsnap-on-screen/Maintain.md

 New releases will appear at the bottom of said sections.
 When it happens:

-1. edit `facts/step3/all-titles.xlsx`, save, then run `pnpm run step3` from `facts`, this will output `allTitles.ts` based on the excel content.
+1. edit `facts/step3/all-titles.xlsx`, save, then run `deno task step3` from `facts`, this will output `allTitles.ts` based on the excel content.

    **Order of rows in the excel**: